containernetworking/cni/SPEC.md

 }
 ```

-Note that unlike regular CNI plugins, IPAM plugins return an abbreviated `Result` structure that does not include the `interfaces` key, since IPAM plugins should be unaware of interfaces configured by their parent plugin except those specifically required for IPAM (eg, like the `dhcp` IPAM plugin).
+Note that unlike regular CNI plugins, IPAM plugins should return an abbreviated `Result` structure that does not include the `interfaces` key, since IPAM plugins should be unaware of interfaces configured by their parent plugin except those specifically required for IPAM (eg, like the `dhcp` IPAM plugin).

 `cniVersion` specifies a [Semantic Version 2.0](http://semver.org) of CNI specification used by the plugin.